What is a Continuing Care Retirement Community?

 Are CCRCs the Only Choice?

-If you would like to explore CCRCs in your area, Acts Retirement-Life Communities, one of the country’s top providers of CCRCs, offers options in 26 states.
-View these wonderful campuses now.
+If you would like to explore CCRCs in your area, Acts Retirement-Life Communities, one of the country’s top providers of CCRCs, offers options in nine states.